equinor/fmu-tools/docs/examples.rst

 Example 5: Sensitivities with a single reference realisation
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-This type of set up might be used if one do not want to include any seed variation or background parameters, but want to create a single realisation that can be used as reference for the tornado plot.
-In the *general_input* sheet *seed* is set to *None*.
+This type of set up might be used if one do not want to include any RMS seed variation or background parameters, but want to create a single realisation that can be used as reference for the tornado plot.
+In the *general_input* sheet *rms_seeds* is set to *None*.
 The first line in the *designinput* sheet is using *senstype* set to 'ref'.
 This is flagging that it should take parameter values from the *defaultvalues* sheet, and that it will get *SENSCASE* set to 'ref' in the output design matrix.
 This ensures it can only be used as a reference for tornado calculations, but will not itself plot as a sensitivity in the tornado plot.
-The next three sensitivities in this example are scenario sensitivities with only one realisation (as there is no seed variation), while the final one samples 10 values for MULTZ_ILE from a distribution.
+The next three sensitivities in this example are scenario sensitivities with only one realisation (as there is no RMS seed variation), while the final one samples 10 values for MULTZ_ILE from a distribution.

 .. image:: images/design_designinput_singlereference.png

-Example 6: Sensitivities with a single reference realisation and seed
+Example 6: Sensitivities with a single reference realisation and seed sensitivity
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 It is also possible to set up a design matrix that includes *both* a single reference realisation and a seed sensitivity that can be used as reference for tornado plots.
 In this example the single reference realisation will get the RMS_SEED value as specified in *defaultvalues*, while the other sensitivities will get the number of realisations and RMS_SEED values as specified in *general_input* tab.
 This allows the user to later choose which reference (realisation 0 or the sensitivity called 'rms_seed') to use for the tornado plots.

 .. image:: images/design_designinput_singlereference_and_seed.png